Workshop UvA –Amsterdam School of Historical Studies in cooperation with NISIS

 Dr Brian Catlos, University of Colorado Boulder

-Dr Mònica Colominas Aparicio, Max Planck Institut Berlin
+Dr Mònica Colominas Aparicio, Max Planck Institute Berlin

 Dr Alejandro Garcia-Sanjuan, Huelva University